-This supplement has been developed in support of the BCTS Okanagan Columbia Business Area Environmental Management System.
-It is to be used as a reference guide and is not intended to replace BCTS Site Plans.
-BCTS staff, Contractors and Licensees are to ensure that a Pre-work has been completed prior to the commencement of work and to ensure that they are familiar with both the Site Plans and the applicable Environmental Field Procedures, including 'STOP WORK' procedures.
+This supplement has been developed in support of the BCTS Kamloops Business Area Environmental Management System.
+It is to be used solely as a reference guide and is not intended to replace BCTS Site Plans.
+BCTS staff, Contractors and Licensees is asked to ensure that a Pre-work has been completed prior to the commencement of work and to ensure that they are familiar with both the Site Plans and the applicable Environmental Field Procedures.